misteraddons/MiSTercadeV2/README.md

 * Adjust core volume or main volume
 * (Core volume settings are saved to the SD card for future use)

-* Alternatively, use the Audio Normalization Scripts https://github.com/misteraddons/normalize_audio_scripts

 ## Video
 RGB Video levels are ~3V

 ## SNAC
 Built-in SNAC is intended for light guns, but works with controllers as well.
-The usual caveats with SNAC apply - can't control OSD menu, 1 player, no native arcade controls, etc.
+The usual caveats with SNAC apply - can't control OSD menu, 1 player for Sega cores, no native arcade controls, etc.

 ## Built-in Switches
 | DIP Switch | Left Position | Right Position |